 The above rates are for one or two people!

-Please note that for a one night bookings add $25 to the nightly rate.
+Please note that for a one night booking add $25 to the nightly rate.

-* Extra people, standard or premium periods: $25 per adult per night and $15 per child per night;
+* Extra people, standard periods: $25 per adult per night and $15 per child per night.
+Premium periods $30 per adult per night and $20 per child per night;

 * Full week (7 nights) standard rate: $800 for a couple;